elegantchaos/CatalystSparkleExample/README.md

 In general these days you will probably want to turn sandboxing on.

-This means that you'll want to use the `2.x` branch of Sparkle.
+This means that you'll want to use the `2.x` branch of Sparkle (this project is linking to it via a submodule).

 When you embed Sparkle and the various Sparkle XPC services in your app, you will also need to arrange to sign them properly; especially if you want to notarize the app.